 In order to create relevant content for your SEO strategy, you need the right keywords.
 Google’s autofill suggestions provide you with an insider monitoring privilege on the phrases related to your keyword phrase.

 In the example below, you will see that it’s probably wise to cover other closely related topics, such as “eCommerce website SEO” and “SEO for small businesses” when you’re primarily writing about general SEO strategies.

 An article that answers a range of questions around a subject stands a huge chance of performing well in the organic search listings.

 Use Autofill Ideas to Craft a More Helpful Content and Richer Experience

 You can install the Keywords Everywhere plugin for Chrome.
 It’ll show you relevant keywords displayed alongside your main keyword with the monthly search volume, and competition.

-Here’s an example of related keywords from Keywords Everywhere plugin:
+Here’s an example of related keywords from the Keywords Everywhere plugin:

-You should definitely try Keywords Everywhere plugin — as it provides some very insightful search numbers beside the search queries.
+You should definitely try the Keywords Everywhere plugin — as it provides some very insightful search numbers besides the search queries.

 Next, take a look at the searches related to the segment that appears in the bottom of the SERP (search engine results page).